-On September 10, 2015, the Company filed a Registration Statement covering the issuance of the Short-Term Commercial Papers (the "STCPs") with the Commission in accordance with the provisions of the Securities Regulation Code.
-Up to Three Billion Five Hundred Million Pesos (\(\xi_3\),500,000,000.00) in aggregate principal amount of STCPs will be issued by the Company upon approval and issuance by the Commission of the Order of Registration and Certificate of Permit to Offer Securities for Sale.
-This is the Company's third issuance following its two previous successful issuances last year for the same aggregate amount, which were both oversubscribed.
+On September 10, 2015, the Company filed a Registration Statement covering the issuance of Short-Term Commercial Papers (the "STCPs") with the Commission in accordance with the provisions of the Securities Regulation Code.
+Up to Three Billion Five Hundred Million Pesos (\$\pm\$3,500,000,000.00) in aggregate principal amount of STCPs will be issued by the Company upon approval and issuance by the Commission of the Order of Registration and Certificate of Permit to Offer Securities for Sale.
+This is the Company's 3rd issuance following its 2 previous successful issuances last year for the same aggregate amount, which were both oversubscribed.
 The STCPs, which may be issued in lump sum or in tranches, shall have an interest rate fixed prior to issuance.
 Net proceeds will be used by the Company to augment existing bank lines used for general working capital requirements such as for the importation of petroleum products and lubricants.
-In connection with this STCP issuance, on August 28, 2015, the Philippine Rating Services Corporation ("PhilRatings") assigned an Issuer Credit Rating of PRS Aa minus (corp.) to the Company.
-A company rated PRS Aa has a strong capacity to meet its financial commitments relative to that of other Philippine corporates.
-PRS Aa is the second highest rating category on PhilRatings' existing credit rating scale.
-PhilRatings can also include a plus (+) or a minus (-) sign to further qualify the above rating.

-The Company benefits from this STCP issuance as it provides interest cost savings versus higher costing short-term loans from its banks thereby improving the overall profitability of the Company.
+The Company benefits from this STCP issuance as it provides interest cost savings vs. higher costing short-term loans from its banks thereby improving the overall profitability of the Company.
 Thus, the STCP issuance has no material adverse effect on the financial condition of the Company.
 Being a publicly traded instrument, it provides a more transparent and market-driven credit standing and complements the Company's listed common shares by providing media mileage and public exposure.
 The Company's STCP issuances are currently the only listed short-term investment instrument at the Philippine Dealing Exchange.